-There are many benefits to learning a musical instrument, or learning to sing, and we can help you every step of the way.
+There are huge benefits to learning a musical instrument, or learning to sing.
+We are here to help you every step of the way.
 We offer individual or group lessons, lend instruments and provide bursaries.
 Nobody is too old to learn.
-We offer tuition to all ages - from as young as three years of age to adults.
+We offer tuition to all ages – from as young as three years of age to adults.

 We offer music lessons in groups or for individual pupils.
 Lessons are usually 20 or 30 minutes long and given weekly in term time.